 At present, in some states such as Punjab, Haryana, Rajasthan and Maharashtra, farmers are required to pay for the upfront cost of the micro irrigation system.
-The farmers have to bear the initial cost ranging from 50% to 100% of the total cost to be paid in advance to the MIS suppliers, which puts further strain on most of the farmers.
+The farmers have to bear the initial cost ranging from 50% to 100% of the total cost to be paid in advance to the MIS suppliers, which puts further strain on most of the farmers44.
 The lack of firm guidelines tends to result in poor implementation of MIS.
-There could be a provision of NOC from farmers wherever farmer is unable to pay full payment upfront for MIS and payments could be transferred to MIS suppliers directly.
+There could be a provision of NOC from farmers stating that the subsidy payments upon successful completion of MIS installation could be transferred to the entity that had borne the upfront payment directly by the department responsible for MIS.

-In 80% of the states, the lack of proper guidelines for subsidy funds disbursement could result in delays in implementation of the scheme.
+In 80% of the states, the lack of proper guidelines for subsidy funds disbursement could result in delays in implementation of the scheme45.
 There is a need for greater transparency in the micro irrigation implementation process.
 Information should be easily accessible by all stakeholders in order to ensure proper monitoring and completion of MIS within deadlines and reduce hassles for the farmers.
-IT should be used to enhance monitoring, showcasing of best practices and improving transparency in the sector.
+Information Technology (IT) should be used to enhance monitoring, showcasing of best practices and improving transparency in the sector.

-Capacity building of the farmers and other stakeholders
+• Capacity building of the farmers and other stakeholders

 Majority of the district and block officials of different states have advised to enhance capacity building of both stakeholders, that is, beneficiaries and officials, on the operation and maintenance of micro irrigation systems.
-A report by NITI Aayog has also stated that around 61% of beneficiaries have demanded for increasing both awareness and capacity building through training and demonstrations.
+A report by the Planning Commission has also stated that around 61% of beneficiaries have demanded for increasing both awareness and capacity building through training and demonstrations46.

 The capacity of Water Users Associations (WUAs) should be enhanced with the support of public and private sector in India to improve water use efficiency by providing trainings on the operation and maintenance of MIS on field.
-The networks of Precision Farming Development Centres (PFDC) that have been established in India and are available in every state to promote precision farming for hi-tech horticulture need to be strengthened and equipped to function as training centres to impart training to large numbers of farmers.
+The networks of Precision Farming Development Centres (PFDC) that have been established in India and are available in every state to promote precision farming for hi-tech horticulture need to be strengthened and equipped to function as training centres to impart training to large numbers of farmers47.